Welcome to Seahorses

 Strand and Profile Profiles in ClassIdeas for Home

-Personalised LearningThis half term we will be focussing on following class routines with growing independence.
-Practising daily independence skills – e.g. putting shoes away, hanging up coats.
+Personalised LearningThis half term we will be continuing to focus on following class routines with growing independence.
+Practising daily independence skills – e.g. putting shoes and coats on independently.